DuckyBlender/dick_grower_bot/README.md

-# 🍆 Dick Grower Bot
+# 🍆 Schlong Grower Bot

 A Discord bot where users compete to grow the biggest virtual dick in their server!
 Built with Rust using Serenity and SQLx.
+Originally this bot was called "Dick Grower Bot", but was later re-named to somewhat comply with the Discord Community Guidelines for bot verification.

 ## Features